yasharmansouri/Research-on-E-cigarette-Users-of-District-of-Columbia-in-2017/README.md

 ### Sampling

-For 2011 data and forward, a random-digit dialing system was used to select samples of adults in households with landline or cellular telephones.
+For 2011 data and forward, a random digit dialing system was used to select samples of adults in households with landline or cellular telephones.
 The sample represented adults from each state who were civilian, aged 18 years or older and not institutionalized.
 Most states now use a computer-assisted telephone interviewing software program (CATI).
 This allows the interviewer to enter the data directly into a computer, thus reducing errors and eliminating unacceptable responses.
 More detailed information on the sampling methodology is located on the BRFSS website (http://www.cdc.gov/brfss/).

 ### Questionnaire